 Other Available Formats:

-Book Details Summary: The title of this book is Senses of Vibration: A History of the Pleasure and Pain of Sound and it was written by Shelley Trower.
+Book Details Summary: The title of this book is Senses of Vibration and it was written by Shelley Trower.
 This particular edition is in a Paperback format and is also available in this version as a Hardcover.
 This books publish date is February 23, 2012 and it has a suggested retail price of $24.95.
 It was published by Continuum Intl Pub Group and has a total of 214 pages in the book.
 The 10 digit ISBN is 1441148639 and the 13 digit ISBN is 9781441148636.
 To buy this book at the lowest price, Click Here.